 Finally, in addition to these special specifications, pick will also honor a specification of the form "-dd", which means "dd days ago".

 Pick supports complex boolean operations on the searching primitives with the '-and', '-or', '-not', and '-lbrace ... -rbrace' switches.
-For example, pick -after yesterday -and -lbrace -from freida -or -from fear -rbrace identifies messages recently sent by "frieda" or "fear".
+For example, identifies messages recently sent by "frieda" or "fear".